The Dilating Method for Cayley digraphs on finite Abelian groups: The Dilating Method

+This result allows us to obtain infinite families of Cayley digraphs with the same density.

-Take an initial Cayley digraph $G_1=G_{\M}$ of order $N$, degree $n$ and diameter $k$ with minimum distance diagram $\HH$.
-From Theorem~\ref{teo:dilmet}, we know that the dilates $t\HH$ are minimum distance diagrams related to the digraphs $G_t=G_{t\M}$ of order $N_t=t^nN$ and diameter $k(G_{t\M})=t(k+n)-n$.
-Thus, their densities are the same for any integral value $t\geq1$
+\begin{corollary} Let $G_1=G_{\M}$ be an initial Cayley digraph of order $N$, degree $n$ and diameter $k$ Then, the Cayley digraph $G_t=G_{t\M}$ has the same density as $G_1$ for any integral value $t\geq1$. \end{corollary} \begin{proof} From Theorem~\ref{teo:dilmet}, we know that if $G_1$ has minimum distance diagram $\HH$. then the dilates $t\HH$ are minimum distance diagrams related to the digraphs, of order $N_t=t^nN$ and diameter $k(G_{t\M})=t(k+n)-n$.
+Thus, their densities satisfy